Chandravo/Leetcode/README.md

 # Leetcode
 Leetcode solutions for the bois!!!!

-if you find a better algorithm than the one used here, feel free to create a pull request.
+if you find a better algorithm than the one used here, feel free to create a pull request and contact me.